Decoding Neural Text-to-Speech Architectures A Video Producer's Guide

 So, you're trying to pick the right neural tts setup, huh?
 It's not always straightforward, but a few key things can steer you in the right direction.

 Consider whether you need real-time processing or if you can render the audio offline.
-Real-time apps, like interactive chatbots, need faster models, while offline rendering allows for higher-quality but slower options.
+Real-time apps, like interactive chatbots, need faster models.
+For video production, offline rendering is common, allowing you to leverage models that might be slower but produce superior quality, or to use faster models like FastSpeech for rapid iteration.

 Don't forget about scalability.
 Cloud-based tts services can handle large volumes of requests, which is great for video production houses pumping out content.